teobatman00/teobatman00/README.md

   <img src="/devcard.png" width="256" align="right" alt="Bình Minh's Dev Card"/>
 </a>

-My name is Duong Binh Minh (Minh Duong) and I'm from Vietnam.
+My name is Duong Binh Minh (nickname is Minh Duong) and I'm from Vietnam.

 Here are some ideas to get you started: